Uebert Angel: Humanitarian activities

 Angel and his wife Beverly Angel have both been involved in charity work since the launch of his church in 2007.
-He helps poor families in Africa and Asia by providing monthly groceries and paying tuition fees of children thorough his "Adopt a Family" scheme.
+He helps poor families in Africa and Asia by providing monthly groceries and paying the tuition fees of children through his "Adopt a Family" scheme.
 In November 2015, he founded Uebert Angel Foundation with his wife which helps poor students by providing scholarships, and tuition fees for education.
 He is also founder of Free Earth Humanitarian Organisation which works to ensure that underprivileged people have their basic needs for living met.
 In January 2020 the Angels paid school fees for an entire school of 797 students at Kadyamadare Primary School in the Chikwaka Communal Lands in Zimbabwe.
 This was done again through Uebert Angel's charity arm the Uebert Angel Foundation (UAF).
 The foundation followed this up in February when they did the same for 1026 students at Bota Primary School in Masvingo, paying their school fees including levies – for the whole year.

-During the Covid-19 pandemic the Uebert Angel Foundation (UAF) executed a number of charitable projects which started with $15,000 in mealie meal to feed vulnerable families in Chitungwiza, Zimbabwe.
+During the COVID-19 pandemic the Uebert Angel Foundation (UAF) executed a number of charitable projects which started with $15,000 in mealie meals to feed vulnerable families in Chitungwiza, Zimbabwe.
 That was followed one month later when UAF donated bags of mealie meal and cooking oil to vulnerable members of his 5000 strong branch of Spirit Embassy: GoodNews Church in Harare, Zimbabwe.